Cookies and your organisation: make sure you have a good cookie policy in place

 You have to ask visitors of your website or app correctly for consent for placing cookies.
 You are only allowed to place functional or limited analytics cookies without consent.
 You can read more about the various types of cookies on the page What are cookies?

 You have to ask correctly for consent for placing cookies.
 With a cookie banner you explain to visitors how their personal data are collected using cookies, and why.
 To help organisations get started, we highlight the nine most important aspects of cookie banners.
-Read more about this in: Clear and misleading cookie banners.
+Read more about this in: Clear cookie banners.

 Make sure that visitors can refuse cookies without experiencing disadvantageous effects as a results.
 Refusing cookies should be just as easy as accepting them.